Prevent accidental deletion of contents with sudo mode

 Added tests to the patch.

-#7 Updated by Marius BALTEANU 23 days ago
+#7 Updated by Marius BALTEANU over 2 years ago

 Go MAEDA wrote: